HarshRanaOC/HarshRanaOC/README.md

 - 👀 I’m interested in Programming 💻 , Web Development 🌐 and UI/UX Design.

-- 🌱 I’m currently learning Artificial Intelligence and Machine Learning
+- 🌱 I’m currently learning Artificial Intelligence and Machine Learning.

 - 💞️ I’m looking to collaborate with like-minded people 🧑.